JosieAilsa/react-fundamentals-recap/README.md

 We need to know what the userName is elsewhere in our app, so move this state up a level.

 ## Tying it all together:
--Now look at the DisplayMessage component.
+- Now look at the DisplayMessage component.
--Figure out how we can put all these pieces together to find out what the user's name and animal is then render it with our DisplayMessage component.
+- Figure out how we can put all these pieces together to find out what the user's name and animal is then render it with our DisplayMessage component.